-These findings illustrate a clear evidence that employees and their managers require a new way of working.
+These findings illustrate clear evidence that employees and their managers require a new way of working.

 One of the biggest reasons that relationships fall apart in the workplace is when we don’t have the conversations.
 Conversations allow us to share information, express concerns, give and receive feedback.
-The fact that conversations we are are not actually face to face makes it both challenging and necessary.
+The fact that conversations are not actually face to face makes it both challenging and necessary.
 They may also be needed more frequently now.
 There are several types of conversations that we need to have.
-They fall into both the individual and group conversations.
+They fall into two categories: individual and group conversations.

 The individual conversations: These include firstly, the conversation about goals and objectives.
 Have they changed?
-Of course this would depend on the nature of the organization but still a conversation that is required so that there is clarity from the employee’s perspective because the lack of clarity can lead to resistance.
-Secondly, expectations from the leader’s perspective and well as that of their direct reports.
+Of course, this would depend on the nature of the organization but still, a conversation is required so that there is clarity from the employee’s perspective because the lack of clarity can lead to resistance.
+Secondly, expectations from the leader’s perspective as well as that of their direct reports.
 What are the priorities?
 How are we going to deal with deadlines? conflict? etc. Questions must come freely from both sides.
 These are the immediate conversations that will serve to clear up doubts that many will obviously have.

 There are also ongoing conversations and these will include coaching, feedback, performance conversations, conversations on employee well being and giving feedback to the leader.
 These facilitate continuous development and are part of the performance management process.